milanvdmaaten/portfolio/content/blog/ns/index.md

       NS has many different digital channels (NS app, NS.nl, NS International).
 Channels that were created independently of each other.
 Over time, this caused a fragmented and inconsistent digital landscape.\

-      Goal of this project was to create a single design language.
-A design system available for all designers and developers working on NS products.
+      The goal of this project was to create a design system.
+A single design language available for all designers and developers working on NS products.
     title: Challenge
   - type: textBlock
     body: >-